 What else could you apply a timebox to?
 What else has a lot of unknowns, a lot of risk, and no end in sight?

-Whether you introduce peer expertise, with a prisoner exchange, or hire a coach, it’s important to introduce experience to the team.
+Whether you introduce peer expertise, with a player trade, or hire a coach, it’s important to introduce experience to the team.
 Lessons can be learned the hard way, through trial and error, but you’ll advance much more quickly by learning from other’s mistakes.